On singular Hilbert schemes of points: Local structures and tautological sheaves: Euler characteristics of tautological sheaves

-\begin{remark} The right handside of (\ref{eq-sum-1}) is manifestly symmetric in $u$ and $v$, while the left handside seems not.
-Replacing $v$ by $v^{-1}$, and $Q$ by $v Q$, we obtains a formula equivalent to (\ref{eq-sum-1}), which is symmetric in $u$ and $v$,
+\begin{remark} The right-hand side of (\ref{eq-sum-1}) is manifestly symmetric in $u$ and $v$, while the left-hand side seems not to be.
+Replacing $v$ by $v^{-1}$, and $Q$ by $v Q$, we obtain a formula equivalent to (\ref{eq-sum-1}), which is symmetric in $u$ and $v$:

 \end{remark}